reneang17/data-structures-and-algorithms/unscramble-computer-science-problems/README.md

 After the function statements:

-- Then the max is an operation big O equal to O(n).
+- Computing the max has big O equal to O(n).
-- Get dictionary item has big O equal to O(n).
+- Getting a dictionary item has big O equal to O(n).

 ## Task 3